DarkKnight-0987654356789/Research-To-Rendition/README.md

 Research to Rendition is a project that aims to serve an essential purpose.

-It strives to implement AI Research Papers into practical implementations with well-documented code.
+It strives to implement AI Research into practical implementations with well-documented code.

 ![image](https://github.com/user-attachments/assets/5167114a-e418-483d-99e0-5c2a089036a9)